CISSP: Certified Information System Security Professional Course Outline

 Analyze components of the Asset Security domain.

-Analyze components of the Security Engineering domain.
+Analyze components of the Security Architecture and Engineering domain.

 Analyze components of the Identity and Access Management domain.

 Analyze components of the Security Assessment and Testing domain.

 Analyze components of the Software Development Security domain

 This course is intended for experienced IT security-related practitioners, auditors, consultants, investigators, or instructors, including network or security analysts and engineers, network administrators, information security specialists, and risk management professionals, who are pursuing CISSP training and certification to acquire the credibility and mobility to advance within their current computer security careers or to migrate to a related career.
 Through the study of all eight CISSP CBK domains, students will validate their knowledge by meeting the necessary preparation requirements to qualify to sit for the CISSP certification exam.
 Additional CISSP certification requirements include a minimum of five years of direct professional work experience in two or more fields related to the eight CBK security domains, or a college degree and four years of experience.

 It is highly recommended that students have obtained CompTIA® Network+® or Security+® certifications, or possess equivalent professional experience upon entering CISSP training.

 Topic A: Security Concepts